SandraAng/Project-Sandra-Angelovska/README.md

-The ProjectCode file includes all the code for the project and the articles file is the dataset that I created by scraping webpages
+The ProjectCode file includes all the code for the project and the Articles file is the dataset that I created by scraping webpages